-In 2005, when The Salvation Army Hampton Roads Area Command was approved to receive Kroc funds, local Army officials began working with local government officials, including City of Norfolk Vice Mayor Anthony Burfoot, to ensure that the Kroc Center complemented the goals the city held for the community.
-The fundraising campaign was headed by the late Joshua P. Darden alongside honorary campaign chair Frank Batten, Jr., spear headed a fundraising campaign whose lead gifts and tenacity to garner support allowed us to reach our contribution requirement to the endowment and start construction of the project.
-We broke ground in July 2012 after raising $25 million locally, in addition to the $80 million granted from Mrs. Kroc’s bequest.
+In 2005 The Salvation Army Hampton Roads Area Command began working with local government officials, including then City of Norfolk Vice Mayor Anthony Burfoot, to ensure that The Kroc Center complemented the goals the city held for the community.
+To raise additional funds for this huge project, the late Joshua P. Darden and honorary campaign chair Frank Batten, Jr., spear headed a fundraising campaign whose lead gifts and tenacity to garner support allowed The Salvation Army Hampton Roads Area Command to begin construction of the project.
+The ground was broken in July 2012 after raising $25 million locally, in addition to the $80 million granted from Mrs. Kroc’s bequest.
 On April 28th, 2014, the doors were opened to the general public.
 The Salvation Army Kroc Center of Hampton Roads is a fulfillment of Mrs. Kroc’s vision and provides an unprecedented opportunity for the community to do the most good.